top of page

+When I seek help for ongoing pain, I often hear advice to try medication, stretching, massage, or heat.
+However, one crucial factor is often overlooked: sleep.
 Most adults require at least seven hours of sleep per night for optimal recovery and nervous system regulation.
-Yet a large proportion of people living with chronic pain struggle to achieve consistent, restorative sleep.
+Yet, many people living with chronic pain struggle to achieve consistent, restorative sleep.
 This lack of quality sleep can significantly influence how strongly pain is felt and how well the body copes with it.

 What Happens When Sleep Is Poor?